-DIY Hacking is bolstering the growth of R&D projects in the country by working with students to push their levels of creativity and innovation.
+DIY Hacking is bolstering the growth of R&D projects around the world by working with students to push their levels of creativity and innovation.
 We receive enormous support and resources from FabLab Kerala which help in creating advanced prototypes and designs.
 We work with students and guide them to build on top of open source systems and provide them with a launchpad to exhibit their projects internationally.
-Our main intention being to help them gain exposure and open up prolific number of opportunities to them.
-We are trying to change the hackneyed idea of re inventing the wheel, where students try to build the same repetitive academic projects handed over to them by their seniors or on the basis of duplicating existing projects from platforms like IEEE.
-The projects that we are supporting will be portrayed here.
+Our goal is to help them gain exposure and open up new opportunities for them.
+We are trying to change the hackneyed idea of re inventing the wheel, where students try to build the same repetitive academic projects handed over to them by teachers or duplicating existing projects from platforms like IEEE.
+The projects that we are supporting are shown below.

 Team members: Mohammed Ibrahim, Ashish Alex, Emil George, Vishnu Prakash, Akshay James

 Introduction: The OpenHybrid platform was originally developed by Valentine Huen and Pattie Maes from the Fluid Interfaces group at the MIT Media Lab.
 The platform allows you to directly map a digital interface onto a physical object.
 It creates a visual representation of the connection and properties by augmenting the functionalities of the hybrid object onto the physical object.

 OpenHybrid brings the concept of object oriented programming to physical objects by allowing the user to derive one or more of the required properties from one physical object to another physical object.

 In this project, we are exploring and trying to create advanced applications through augmented reality to control physical objects as well as opening up the project for more people by porting it to the Open Source Raspberry Pi platform.